haileys/coffee-script-pure/README.md

 ## Does it work?

 Mostly.
-Nearly all in the CoffeeScript compiler can be compiled successfully by coffee-script-pure.
+Nearly all the files in the CoffeeScript compiler can be compiled successfully by coffee-script-pure.

 If you have a program that breaks, please let me know about it.